Skip to content

 Donna Balzer and her dog

-Clearing Greenhouse Waste: Tips for Small-Scale Gardeners
+How to Clear Greenhouse Waste?
+Tips for Small-Scale Gardeners

 Arnold is always hungry.
 And some of his favorite foods are the fruits and vegetables I grow in my greenhouse.
 He also eats the plants of the tomatoes and squash I grow.
 He gently pokes around, licking up the small green fruits first and then chomps down on the whole tangled twisted plant.